DS3Workshops/ds3-wi23-ml-workshop/README.md

-# ml-workshop-2023
+# Data Science Student Society - Machine Learning & Deep Learning Workshop

 This repository contains all the reference materials for ML/DL workshops.